- This event has passed.

 Data collected by Project ASCO participants will be analyzed and shared by scientists at Schoodic Institute to inform resource management.
 Along with rockweed, this project allows for learning more about other seaweeds, periwinkles, mussels, crabs, birds, and the occasional seal or whale.

-This live webinar, offered via Zoom, will introduce the project and methods.
+This live webinar, offered via Zoom, introduced the project and methods.
 In-person training sessions are being planned for late summer.